-How to place Direct and Indirect Objects in Declarative sentence
+How to place direct and Indirect objects

 In declarative sentences, objects can be either direct or indirect, and their placement within the sentence structure depends on the type of object.